hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/queries.md

 1. Build a new 'my-network' VSCode project (as shown in the Developer tutorial where its based on the `basic-sample-network` project)
 2. Edit your package.json, once again changing the 'name' field to `my-network`, the 'description' to 'My Commodity Trading network' and modify the 'prepublish' script (at the end) to change the filename of the business network archive (.bna) - ie to 'my-network.bna'
-3. Finally, you must use the `composer network deploy` command later on here (ie not 'composer network update') to deploy the BNA file as a new network (ie that step is referred to later on in this tutorial).
+3. Finally, you must use the `composer network deploy` command later on here (i.e. not 'composer network update') to deploy the BNA file as a new network (ie that step is referred to later on in this tutorial).

 ## Re-open your Commodities Trading 'my-network' project